-- A decline in assets under management, resulting in lower management fees and incentive income. - · An increase in the cost of financial instruments, executing transactions or otherwise doing business. - Lower or negative investment returns, which may reduce assets under management and potential incentive income. - Reduced demand for assets held by our funds, which would negatively affect our funds' ability to realize value from such assets. - Increased investor redemptions or greater demands for enhanced liquidity or other terms, resulting in a reduction in assets under management, lower revenues and potential increased difficulty in raising new capital.
+- A decline in Assets Under Management, resulting in lower management fees and incentive income. - An increase in the cost of financial instruments, executing transactions or otherwise doing business. - Lower or negative investment returns, which may reduce Assets Under Management and potential incentive income. - Reduced demand for assets held by our funds, which would negatively affect our funds' ability to realize value from such assets. - Increased investor redemptions or greater demands for enhanced liquidity or other terms, resulting in a reduction in Assets Under Management, lower revenues and potential increased difficulty in raising new capital.

 Furthermore, while difficult market and economic conditions and other factors can potentially increase investment opportunities over the long term, including with respect to the competitive landscape for the hedge fund industry, such conditions and factors also increase the risk of increased investment losses and additional regulation, which may impair our business model and operations.
 Our funds may also be materially adversely affected by difficult market conditions if our investment professionals fail to assess the adverse effect of such conditions on our investments, resulting in a significant reduction in the value of those investments.
 Moreover, challenging market conditions may prompt alternative asset managers to reduce the management fee and incentive income rates they charge in order to retain assets.
-In response to competitive pressures or for any other reason, we may reduce or change the fee structures of our funds, which could reduce the amount of fees and income that we may earn relative to assets under management.
+In response to competitive pressures or for any other reason, we may reduce or change the compensation structures of our funds, which could reduce the amount of fees and income that we may earn relative to Assets Under Management.